PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Additional Classification Results

 \paragraph{Cover Type \cite{blackard1998covertype}} The dataset contains cartographic variables of regions in the Roosevelt National Forest.
 Each observation represents a 30 by 30 meter cell.
 Example features include elevation, slope, and distance to nearest road.
 The goal is to predict the cover-soil type, out of the 100 potential types such as spruce-sand and pine-clay.

 \paragraph{Chess \cite{alcalafdez2011keel}} The dataset contains positions of both kings and the white rook in chess endgames.
-Example feature includes the row and column of the three pieces.
-The goal is to predict the number of optimal moves till white wins the game; if the move is more than 16, the game ends in a draw.
+Example features include the row and column of the three pieces.
+The goal is to predict the number of optimal moves until white wins the game; if the number of moves is more than 16, the game ends in a draw.
 Hence the potential classes are $0,\dots,16$ and ``draw''.

 \paragraph{Dionis \cite{guyon2019analysis}} The dataset is anonymized from a machine learning challenge.
 The dataset has 60 numerical features and 355 classes.
 No further context is available.